18+ | Commercial Content | T&Cs apply | Begambleaware.org

 While the latter two passes look simple, they're far from easy to execute on a regular basis.
 You often see these passes overhit and the potential opportunity is wasted.

 However, Živković continues to break the defensive lines and pull the strings.
-He creates chances at a rate of 2.74 per 90 and he’s playing 1.7 key passes per 90 minutes too.
-He’s maintained his 1.5 completed dribbles stat despite now being used in a more flooded area of the pitch.
-Wingers usually have more chances to isolate the opposition but this positional change hasn’t had a negative impact on Živković’s game.
+He's playing 1.62 open play key passes per 90 minutes and maintained his 1.77 completed dribbles stat despite now being used in a more flooded area of the pitch.
+Wingers usually have more chances to isolate the opposition but this positional change hasn't had a negative impact on Živković's game.

-The transition from Portuguese football to the Premier League isn’t always straightforward, just ask Lazar Marković, but it can be done.
-Ederson, David Luiz, Nemanja Matić and Ramires have all enjoyed varying degrees of success in the English top flight.
+The transition from Portuguese football to the Premier League isn't always straightforward, just ask Lazar Marković, but it can be done.
+Ederson, David Luiz, Ramires have all enjoyed varying degrees of success in the English top flight.

 Reports suggest Živković has a £52.5million release clause.
 It may seem steep but given the current market and the potential Živković has, it could turn out to be a bargain down the line.